GuillaumeIsabelleX/metazot/README.md

 * A number of security measures added.
 * Fixed "Help" page shortcode for in-text citations and private vs. public groups: oops!
-* The Zotpress shortcode now accepts lists for these parameters: collection, item.
+* The Metazot shortcode now accepts lists for these parameters: collection, item.
 * Notes can now be shown, if made publicly available through Zotero.
-* Zotpress Reference should now show up on custom post type writing/editing pages.
+* Metazot Reference should now show up on custom post type writing/editing pages.
-* Zotpress Reference now working with the latest versions of Chrome and Safari.
+* Metazot Reference now working with the latest versions of Chrome and Safari.

 = 4.3 =

-* Introducing "Zotpress InText", a new shortcode that let's you add in-text citations, and then auto-generates a bibliography for you. jQuery must be enabled.
+* Introducing "Metazot InText", a new shortcode that let's you add in-text citations, and then auto-generates a bibliography for you. jQuery must be enabled.
 Only supports APA style; requests can be made in the forums.
-Use information can be found in your Zotpress installation's "Help" page.
+Use information can be found in your Metazot installation's "Help" page.
 * Recaching and auto-checking for new or updated Zotero data back in action.
 * The "collection" shortcode parameter now working.
 * Zotero XML data gathering functions optimized.